 - Level 2 Repeatable: Emergence of consistent tools and role definition to support process execution.
 In Level 2, the organization begins to use centralized tools and to provide more oversight for data management.
 Roles are defined and processes are not dependent solely on specific experts.
 There is organizational awareness of data quality issues and concepts.
 Concepts of Master and Reference Data begin to be recognized.

-Assessment criteria might include formal role definition in artifacts like job descriptions, the existence of process documentation, and the capacity to leverage tool sets.
+Data Maturity models Assessment criteria might include formal role definitions in artifacts like job descriptions, the existence of process documentation, and the capacity to leverage toolsets.

 - Level 3 Defined: Emerging data management capability.
 Level 3 sees the introduction and institutionalization of scalable data management processes and a view of DM as an organizational enabler.
 Characteristics include the replication of data across an organization with some controls in place and a general increase in overall data quality, along with coordinated policy definition and management.
 More formal process definition leads to a significant reduction in manual intervention.
 This, along with a centralized design process, means that process outcomes are more predictable.

 Assessment criteria might include the existence of data management policies, the use of scalable processes, and the consistency of data models and system controls.

 - Level 4 Managed: Institutional knowledge gained from growth in Levels 1-3 enables the organization to predict results when approaching new projects and tasks and to begin to manage risks related to data.
 Data management includes performance metrics.
 Characteristics of Level 4 include standardized tools for data management from desktop to infrastructure, coupled with a well-formed centralized planning and governance function.
 Expressions of this level are a measurable increase in data quality and organization-wide capabilities such as end-to-end data audits.